 Welcome to Year 3

-In this term the children in year 3 will be studying The Rainforests.
+In this half term the children in year 3 will still be focussing on The Romans and what they did for us as part of our Topic.

 P.E. kits are needed on Monday and Friday but I advise children to leave them in school all week so they know they have it.
 On these days can you please ensure that long hair is tied back and that earrings are not worn.
 It would also be helpful to label your child’s PE kit with their name.